cabol/erlbus/README.md

 [<7023.67.0>,<7023.69.0>,<0.70.0>,<0.72.0>]
 ```

-You can also check the [TESTS](./test/) for more info about to use `ebus`.
+You can also check the tests for more examples about using `ebus`.

 So far, so good!
 Let's continue!

 ## Point-To-Point Example

-The great thing here is that you don't need something special to implement a point-to-point behavior.
+The great thing here is that you don't need something special to implement a
+point-to-point behavior.
 It is as simple as this:

 ```erlang
 ebus:dispatch("topic1", #{payload => "M1"}).
 ```

-Dispatch function gets the subscribers and then picks one of them to send the message out.
+Dispatch function gets the subscribers and then picks one of them to send the
-You can provide a dispatch function to pick up a subscriber, otherwise, a default function
+message out.
+You can provide a dispatch function to pick up a subscriber,
-is provided (picks a subscriber random).
+otherwise, a default function is provided (picks a subscriber random).

 Dispatch function comes in 3 different flavors:

   * `ebus:dispatch/2`: receives the topic and the message.
   * `ebus:dispatch/3`: receives the topic, message and a list of options.
- * `ebus:dispatch/4`: same as previous but receives as 1st argument the name of the server,
+  * `ebus:dispatch/4`: same as previous but receives as 1st argument the name of
-   which is placed by default in the other functions.
+    the server, which is placed by default in the other functions.

 Dispatch options are:

- * `{scope, local | global}`: allows you to choose if you want to pick a local subscriber o any.
+  * `{scope, local | global}`: allows you to choose if you want to pick a local
+    subscriber o any.
     Default value: `local`.
- * `{dispatch_fun, fun(([term()]) -> term())}`: function to pick up a subscriber.
+  * `{dispatch_fun, fun(([term()]) -> term())}`: function to pick up a
+    subscriber.
 If it isn't provided, a default random function is provided.

 To see how this function is implemented go [HERE](./src/ebus.erl).